RealMaximeCaloz/The-Last-Dragon-Hunter/README.md

 A Monster struct is defined within the rooms with an enemy encounter.

-The infrastructure mentionned above allows text-based adventure game creators a flexible and relatively simple development experience, comprehensible even for non-developers.
+The infrastructure mentionned above offers text-based adventure game creators a flexible and relatively simple development experience, comprehensible even for non-developers.

 # Installation
 1. Clone this repository: